statamic/v2-docs/content/collections/tags/search.md

   -
     name: fields
     type: array
-    description: >
+    description: |
-      Specify the fields the search should
+      Specify the fields the search should look through.
+You can pipe-separate multiple fields, eg. `title|content`.

-      look through.
-You can pipe-separate
+      Note: If you're using Algolia and have set up searchable attributes, you may only specify fields exist in there.
-      multiple fields, eg. `title|content`
+      Any additional fields will cause you the search tag to yield no results.
   -
     name: param
     type: 'string *q*'